-We recently conducted an informal survey to understand how the COVID-19 pandemic affected our customers’ opinions and policies about remote work and compensation practices.
+We recently conducted an informal survey to understand how the COVID-19 pandemic affected our customers’ opinions and policies about remote work and remote pay practices.

 Survey participants included CEOs, HR professionals, and compensation analysts from pre-IPO and venture-backed companies of up to 200 employees.